 Our tunnelhouses are not artificially heated.
 Seeds are germinated using excess warmth from the house (which is on solar power and heated with a wood stove).
 This avoids unnecessary fossil fuel use and also means the plants are hardier.
 We still manage to have tomatoes ready for our customers by the end of August if they want them though!

 We reluctantly use plastic pots and punnets for our seedlings and plants but we wash and recycle them as many times as possible and we are always happy to take them back from customers as long as they were from us originally.
-We recycle cardboard containers, and plastic wrapping becomes frost covers or basket liners.
+Our microgreens are grown and sold in home compostable containers.

 Jo is a passionate permaculture teacher and gardener.
 A long time environmentalist, she has a background in language teaching and since 2005 has taught permaculture, sustainability and gardening workshops for Environment Centre Hawkes Bay, Taruna Organics & Biodynamics Certificate, the Building Biology & Ecology Institute, Eastern Institute of Technology (EIT), Lotus Holistic Centre, and since 2010 at Kahikatea Farm itself.
 In 2005 she founded the Hawke’s Bay Permaculture Group.
 She was awarded the NZ Gardener Magazine’s 2007 Hawke’s Bay Gardener of the Year for her gardening, teaching and community efforts.
 Her main interest is in designing and growing sustainable perennial agricultural systems (known as food forests or forest gardens) on both urban and rural scales, and opening people’s minds to a new way of growing.